-Design & Engineering students may explore materials that can be used in athletic wear that protect against rips, tears, that wick moisture.
+Engineers may explore materials that can be used in athletic wear that protect against rips, tears, that wick moisture.
 They may use 3D printers to create trendy athletic or camping gear, new heels for shoes, and much more.
-They may develop sensors that can be manipulated into clothing for biofeedback.
-Students will explore metals, textiles, and plastics to create that perfect look or function.
+They may develop sensors that can be manipulated into clothing for biofeedback and explore explore metals, textiles, and plastics to create that perfect look or function.

 Glen Gurner earned his BFA and MS in Art Education from the Massachusetts College of Art and Design and his MFA from UMASS Dartmouth.
 Following six years as a college instructor, Glen became a computer-aided design, or CAD, high school teacher while also running his own design and project management company.
 Since 2011, Glen has taught Engineering and Design at Brookline High School, which consistently ranks in the top five public high schools in Massachusetts.